Explaining the decline of US wind output power density: Methods Data

 \subsubsection{Wind turbine data}

-The United States Wind Turbine Database \cite{uswtdb} is a collection of about 70 thousand wind turbines located in the USA.
+The United States Wind Turbine Database \cite{uswtdb} is a collection of \unskip wind turbines located in the USA.
 Every turbine is annotated with a precise location, i.e. longitude and latitude, and several other meta parameters such as hub height, rotor diameter, capacity, model name and commissioning year.

 However, many of the meta parameters are missing.
 For \unskip\% of the turbines in the data set, there is no hub height or no rotor diameter available.
 Simply discarding turbines with missing data would lead to a significant underestimation of aggregated values such as the total rotor swept area of operating turbines, which is essential in most parts of the computation.
 Instead, we used mean data imputation for each year to estimate values for the missing meta parameters for hub height, rotor diameter and capacity.
-The parameters are missing not at random (MNAR), as there are more missing parameters for older turbines (see section \ref{sec:missing_data}).
+The parameters are missing not at random (MNAR), as there are more missing parameters for older turbines (see \cref{sec:appendix-validation-missing_data}).
 The distribution of missing parameters for turbines built in the same year is unknown, which is why there is no way to find an optimal way of estimating missing values.
 However, computation of minimum and maximum introduced error -- similar to a sensitivity analysis -- shows that the introduced error can be neglected.

 The public USWTDB data set contains currently operating wind turbines only.
 This study aims to analyze the historical development of turbines, which naturally requires also knowledge about decommissioned turbines.
 Via personal communication, we received an extension to the USWTDB data set \cite{uswtdb_decommissioned_extension}, which consists of turbines that have been removed from the USWTDB by now due to their decommissioning.
 These turbines have been merged with the publicly available data set.
+However, there are turbines appearing in older versions of the USWTDB which are neither part of the latest version nor of the extension data set, which contains decommissioned turbines.
+We therefore merged the USWTDB versions 3.01, 4.1, 5.0 and 5.1 and then removed duplicates by using the longitude and latitude of the turbines.